navigation

 Overview

-In this first lab, you will be creating your new AWS account and use Multi-factor Authentication (MFA) to improve your account security.
+In this first lab, you will create your new AWS account and use Multi-Factor Authentication (MFA) to enhance your account security.
 Next, you will create an Administrator Group and Admin User to manage access to resources in your account instead of using the root user.
+Finally, we will guide you through account authentication with AWS Support in case you encounter authentication issues.

 AWS Account

-An AWS account is the basic container for all the AWS resources you can create as an AWS customer.
-By default, each AWS account will have a root user.
-The root user has full access within your AWS account, and root user permissions cannot be limited.
-When you first create your AWS account, you will be assessing it as the root user.
+An AWS account is the fundamental container for all the AWS resources you can create as an AWS customer.
+By default, each AWS account includes a root user.
+The root user has full access within your AWS account, and root user permissions cannot be restricted.
+When you first create your AWS account, you will access it as the root user.

-As a best practice, do not use the AWS account root user for any task where it’s not required.
-Instead, create a new IAM user for each person that requires administrator access.
-Thereafter, the users in the administrators user group should set up the user groups, users, and so on, for the AWS account.
-All future interaction should be through the AWS account’s users and their own keys instead of the root user.
-However, to perform some account and service management tasks, you must log in using the root user credentials.
+As a best practice, avoid using the AWS account root user for any task where it’s not necessary.
+Instead, create a new IAM user for each person requiring administrator access.
+Subsequently, users in the administrators user group should set up the user groups, users, and so on, for the AWS account.
+All future interactions should be through the AWS account’s users and their own keys instead of the root user.
+However, to perform certain account and service management tasks, you must log in using the root user credentials.

 Multi-Factor Authentication (MFA)

-MFA adds extra security because it requires users to provide unique authentication from an AWS supported MFA mechanism in addition to their regular sign-in credentials when they access AWS websites or services.
+MFA adds an extra layer of security by requiring users to provide unique authentication from an AWS-supported MFA mechanism in addition to their regular sign-in credentials when accessing AWS websites or services.

 IAM User Group

-An IAM user group is a collection of IAM users.
-User groups let you specify permissions for multiple users, which can make it easier to manage the permissions for those users.
-Any user in that user group automatically has the permissions that are assigned to the user group.
+An IAM User Group is a collection of IAM users.
+User groups allow you to specify permissions for multiple users, simplifying the management of those users’ permissions.
+Any user in that user group automatically inherits the permissions assigned to the user group.

 IAM User